What to Expect

 What to Bring

-All money, valuables, and items of sentimental value are encouraged to be left at home or with family.
-Please keep track of your hearing aids and store eyeglasses or contact lenses in their own cases.
+All money, valuables, and sentimental value items are encouraged to be left at home or with family.
+Please keep track of your hearing aids and store eyeglasses or contact lenses in their cases.

 Orchard Hospital cannot accept responsibility for: